techidaily/site-games-able/source/_posts/longevity-tips-ensuring-a-lasting-gaming-experience.md

  Image Credit:[Microsoft](https://www.microsoft.com/en-us/d/controller-gear-universal-xbox-pro-charging-stand-shock-blue-latest-model/8w8v368g8kzx)

- If either of these accessories sound like they could improve your controller's battery life, you can find the official Xbox Rechargeable Battery and USB Cable pack via[the official Xbox website](https://www.xbox.com/en-us/accessories/batteries-chargers/play-and-charge-kit) , or you can purchase the official Universal Xbox Pro Charging Stand via[the Microsoft store](https://www.microsoft.com/en-us/d/controller-gear-universal-xbox-pro-charging-stand-shock-blue-latest-model/8w8v368g8kzx) .
+ If either of these accessories sound like they could improve your controller's battery life, you can find the official Xbox Rechargeable Battery and USB Cable pack via [the official Xbox website](https://www.xbox.com/en-us/accessories/batteries-chargers/play-and-charge-kit) , or you can purchase the official Universal Xbox Pro Charging Stand via [the Microsoft store](https://www.microsoft.com/en-us/d/controller-gear-universal-xbox-pro-charging-stand-shock-blue-latest-model/8w8v368g8kzx) .

 ## 3\.
 Ensure You Properly Turn Off Your Xbox Wireless Controller